-Stormbirds® is a small group program that is based on the belief that change, loss and grief are a normal and natural part of life.
-It provides the opportunity for children and young people to examine how natural disasters, such as bushfires, floods, cyclones and earthquakes have impacted on their lives.
+Stormbirds is a small group program that is based on the belief that change and loss are part of life, and grief is a normal response to these losses.
+Stormbirds provides children and young people who have lived through a natural disaster the opportunity and suppoort to examine the impact of this experience on their lives.

-Stormbirds® supports young people in understanding and managing the changes they experience as a result of a natural disaster.
-The program enables them to develop coping, problem solving and decision making skills in an atmosphere of like-to-like peer support.
-Two levels of the program cater for the different needs of younger and older children.
+The program allows young people to understand and manage the changes they experience as a result of a natural disaster.
+This enables them to realise they are not alone in dealing with the impact, and supports them in developing coping, problem solving and decision making skills in an atmosphere of like-to-like peer support.

 "After participating in the Stormbirds programme the children have become less anxious and more open to expressing their feelings.